Skip to content

 D. New York, NY, 2000

-Thomas Sills (1914 -2000) was born and raised in Castalia, North Carolina.
-He began painting in 1952, inspired by his wife Jeanne Reynal’s work, and her collection of abstract art.
-He did not have formal training as an artist, but through Reynal he met a wide range of artists: from Marcel Duchamp and Max Ernst, to Willem de Kooning, Barnett Newman, and Mark Rothko.
-Sills’s earliest paintings were experimental: he used a variety of tools to apply paint, along with a variety of materials on the surface.
-He also used an automatist approach.
+Thomas Sills began painting in 1952, inspired by his wife, Jeanne Reynal’s, work and collection of abstract art.
+He did not have formal training as an artist, but through Reynal he met a wide range of artists: from Marcel Duchamp and Max Ernst to Willem de Kooning, Barnett Newman, and Mark Rothko.
+Sills’s earliest paintings were experimental and employed an automatist approach; he used a variety of tools to apply paint and a diversity of materials on the surface of his paintings.
 By the late 1950s, he began working with an idea of equivalence between figure and ground, so that each form is both the positive and the negative of the form next to it.
-He also frequently used a balance of two main colors in each painting.
-Often the compositions form radiating, optical sensations.
+Often defined by a balance of just two colors, the compositions form radiating, optical sensations.

 Thomas Sills - Artists - Eric Firestone Gallery